-In addition to taking a mastery approach, we use a context driven approach to promote a love and enjoyment of Maths through engaging hooks, active learning and games.
-Look out for examples of this on your child’s class Twitter page!
+In addition to taking a mastery approach, we use a context driven approach to promote a love and enjoyment of maths through engaging hooks, active learning and games.
+Look out for examples of this on your child’s class Instagram page.

 As with other areas of the curriculum, assessment is continuous.
 Learning is pre-assessed before units are planned to ensure that it is tailored to the needs of each individual child.
 From the beginning of every lesson, teachers and teaching assistants will be assessing what pupils do and don’t understand, using this to scaffold each segment of the lesson.
 Interventions will be both planned for and ‘same-day’, meaning that misconceptions are dealt with immediately and higher attaining pupils are challenged appropriately.